 I am Rocco Clayfield.
 I run GoldPaid, a UK-wide postal service that buys gold and silver.
-Over the past year, more and more of the photos coming through on WhatsApp have been from charity shops.
+Charity shops are among the people who send photos through on WhatsApp.
 A ring that nearly went into the costume tray.
 A sugar bowl marked as plate that turned out to be sterling.
 A man's watch that was about to be priced at four pounds.

 None of that is a failure by the shop.
 Volunteers sort thousands of items.
 Managers run a shop, not an assay office.
-A worn stamp on the inside of a band is easy to miss when there are forty other things to do before opening.
+And the stamps themselves do not cooperate: they hide inside ring shanks, on the tongue of a clasp, on the bale of a pendant, on the tiny fitting where a chain meets its bolt ring.
+A worn stamp in any of those places is easy to miss when there are forty other things to do before opening.

 The Charity Jewellery Recovery Programme is how GoldPaid helps with that.
 It has two halves.
 Free monthly online training, so your team learns what to look for.
 And a safe postal valuation route, so when something is worth checking, you can check it without the item leaving the shop until you decide.
 Both are built around one habit: ask first.